flyte-technologies/mapbox-gl-draw/API.md

 --- | --- | ---
 meta | feature, midpoint, vertex, too-small, too-big | `midpoint` and `vertex` are used on points added to the map to communicate polygon and line handles. `feature` is used for all features added by the user. `too-small` is used to indicate a point that represents the center of a collection of features that are too small at the current zoom level to be seen. `too-big` is used to exclude features from rendering.
-You can style these features like `meta=feature` to force them to show. active | true, false | A feature is active when it is 'selected' in the current mode. `true` and `false` are strings. mode |  default, direct_select, draw_point, draw_line, draw_polygon | Indicates which mode Draw is currently in. count | number | This is only present when `meta` is `too-small`.
+You can style these features like `meta=feature` to force them to show. active | true, false | A feature is active when it is 'selected' in the current mode. `true` and `false` are strings. mode |  default, direct_select, draw_point, draw_line_string, draw_polygon | Indicates which mode Draw is currently in. count | number | This is only present when `meta` is `too-small`.
 It represents the number of features this one feature represents. hover | true, false | `true` and `false` are strings. `hover` is true when the mouse is over the feature.